 Missing UCR is not like missing a BOC-3 or an insurance filing.
 FMCSA does not directly revoke your operating authority for a missed UCR the way it does for other compliance failures.
 Instead, UCR enforcement is primarily state-level, which means the consequences show up at roadside inspections and weigh stations rather than in a letter from Washington.
+For the deeper civil-penalty walkthrough, see UCR late filing penalties by state.

 Roadside Out-of-Service

 Every participating state has adopted UCR enforcement into its commercial vehicle inspection protocol.
 When an officer conducts a Level I, II, or III inspection, one of the database queries is to the National UCR Registration System.
-If the carrier's current-year UCR is missing, the officer can declare the vehicle out of service (OOS) — the driver cannot legally move the load until UCR is filed and proof is presented.
+If the carrier's current-year UCR is missing, the officer can declare the vehicle out of service (OOS)— the driver cannot legally move the load until UCR is filed and proof is presented.

 The OOS itself is the expensive part.
 A delivery delay, detention at a shipper, hours-of-service complications, and the out-of-pocket cost of filing UCR on the spot through a service all add up.
 Several hours of downtime is common; a full half-day is not unusual.